 Vegan pomegranate smoothies are my new favorite thing.
-Some of the pomegranate smoothies I make are not the most ruby in hue, but that is because I often add other fruits, such as bananas and apples.
+Some of the pomegranate smoothies I make are not of a ruby hue, but that is because I often add other fruits, such as bananas and apples.
 In 2014 I went vegan for health and ethical reasons, and I have never looked back.
-During my twenties I had started eating more meat, although I never ate red meat, and pizza became one of my favorite foods.
+During my twenties, I had started eating more meat, although I never ate red meat, and pizza became one of my favorite foods.
 I still enjoy making pizza, but these days I prefer making the vegan kind.
 In my late twenties and early thirties I put on weight, and even though I was active and ate relatively healthy, I could just never lose the pounds.
 I would embark on a more intensive fitness plan than ever, and my weight would just not budge.
 I am not one these people who likes to eat little birdy meals, so deciding to be a full vegan was the thing for me.
-Finally I can eat large portions, and never feel deprived.
-Every time some restrictive diet ads, I just kind of chuckle because restriction is not my thing.
+Finally, I can eat large portions, and never feel deprived.
+Every time some restrictive diet ads, I just kind of chuckle because extreme diets suck.
 It is good to eat healthy and be active, but you have to decide what works the best for your body.
 I discovered being vegan is the way for me, and creating delicious smoothies cuts the cravings for always wanting deserts.
 Occasionally I will bake, but these days I am far less inclined to do so when I can whip up amazing smoothies in just a few seconds.

 The smoothie in the first picture contained pomegranate, banana, orange juice, almond milk, and chia seeds.
 It made a large patch of smoothies that I was able to enjoy for the rest of the night, and was far more satisfying than just eating a sugary and processed dessert.
 So when you have a craving for sweets and do not want something overly sweet, I highly suggest making smoothies because they you can have a large portion unlike a tiny brownie that has little fiber.
 Also, even if you drink several smoothies, it never will make you feel overly sugared out like a candy bar or a few cookies might.